hashicorp/se-terraform-vault-workshop/docs/azure/tfe/slides-tfe.md

 ???
 **Go ahead and sign up for a new account if you don't have one already.
 Once you've signed up wait for more instructions.**

+**Instructor Note:** You'll want to gather a list of all your students TF cloud usernames.
+Make a spreadsheet or list on the whiteboard with their username, and the name of their sandbox organization.
+You'll be using both of these for lab setup.

 ---
 name: tfe-join-a-team